Skip

 Market Information

-Info Center: COVID-19 x Home Textiles Industry News
+Info Center: Home Textiles Industry News

 State planners released a five-year smart manufacturing development plan in late December that aims to digitize 70% of the country’s large enterprises.
 China will now focus on building and owning industrial robots, as well as upgrading equipment and processes used in the manufacturing sector.